Lamont-Labs/QuantraCore/docs/README.md

-# QuantraCore Apex v8.0 — Documentation
+# QuantraCore Apex v9.0-A — Documentation

 Welcome to the QuantraCore Apex documentation.
-This folder contains comprehensive documentation for the hybrid AI trading intelligence system.
+This folder contains comprehensive documentation for the institutional-grade deterministic AI trading intelligence system.

 ---